Tag Archives

 We have been here before.
 It’s called the Post-Reconstruction South, where the identical demographic situation resulted in the identical political response.
 To a remarkable degree, the policies articulated by Trump during his campaign and those instituted by his administration these past 40 months are the spiritual godchildren of those initiated by post-Reconstruction southern whites in the late 19th century — for the same desperate and obvious demographic reasons.

-And so, in this sense, we should not be surprised that it remains front and center in U.S. politics.
+And so, in this context, we should not be surprised that it remains front and center in U.S. politics.
 It’s about race and power.
 It has always been about race and power.
-Not exactly the race of some urban African-American or that of some border Latinx, but rather the so-called white race, “our” race, and its prospects for enduring power in this country.
+Not exactly the race of some urban African-American or that of some border Latino, but rather the so-called white race, “our” race, and its prospects for enduring power in this country.
 The demography of an immigrant nation has finally caught up to white America, and a lot of them (40 percent by most counts) don’t like it much.
 It’s time we all accepted this and set about wrestling with it properly.

 Read More